krishvisv/teamstudent/navigation/snake-blog.md

 ---
-toc: True
-layout:post
-title: Snake.md Game Blog
+title: Snake game blog
-permalink: /snakeblog
+permalink: /snake-game-blog/
-comments:true
 ---
 This update to the Snake game introduces two main visual changes: the snake is now colored pink, and the food is represented by a yellow star instead of a simple square.
 The following explains the necessary code modifications and how these effects were achieved.